-First review (PDF) the program description.
+To find out, first review (PDF) the program description.
 Be sure also to review the Interdisciplinary Objectives in the program description, so that you understand the goals of this minor and how they may fit your academic and career interests.
-Note especially that these goals are aligned to providing a creative arts and design experience from the perspective of liberal arts enrichment.
-The minor in music is not associated with a full academic major in music technology nor is it a vocational program for the music industry.

-Then complete a Request for Minor form and complete Section 1 in consultation with the academic advisor for your major.
-Deliver this form to the music department academic advisor (Kevin Judge, 219 Music Hall) for review and signature.
-You may be contacted by email about any necessary corrections and/or to pick up the signed form and return it to your academic advisor who will assist to complete the remaining steps.
+Then deliver this form to the music department academic advisor (Kevin Judge, 219 Music Hall) for further review and signature.
+You may be contacted about any necessary corrections and/or to pick up the signed form and return it to your academic advisor who will assist to complete the remaining steps.

-Complete the minor by passing the courses specified on your Request for Minor form.
-If you change your plan, for example deciding on new electives, you do need to submit a new Request for Minor form.
+Note that if later on you change your plan, for example deciding on new electives, you do need to submit a new Request for Minor form.
 The courses you have completed need to match those on the most recently approved form.